Today, I will tell you about the cold working process and its working in detail. In the last article, I discussed Hot Working Process in detail.

 The cold working process is used to manufacture different products in industries like large flat sheets, metal tubes, screw heads, riveted joints, and much more. cold working is used by different industries like aviation, iron and steel, automobile, etc. Cold working is majorly used for ductile metals.

 As this process gives smooth finishing and strength it is also used after the hot working of metals.
-By the application of the different methods of cold working like sheering, cold rolling, cold extrusion multiple products are produced.
+By the application of the different methods of cold working like sheering, cold rolling, and cold extrusion multiple products are produced.

 - Forging vs Casting